 Even if you just discuss basics, you’d be helping out many people and making some money along the way.
-Teachable is a great platform for creating online courses!
+Learn about the best online platforms for selling courses here.
+Teachable is a great platform for creating online courses.
 Learn more here.

 3. Sell Stickers

-The great thing about creating stickers is that you can use dropshipping, which essentially means that you don’t have to be in charge of packing and sending them out if you don’t want to be.
+The great thing about creating stickers is that you can use dropshipping, which essentially means that you don’t have to be in charge of packing and sending them out if you don’t want to.

 You can hire a third-party vendor to manage all your sales, and you’ll still get more money in your pocket at the end of the day.